pratyush-mandal/Virtual_Bhakti/README.md

 # Virtual_Bhakti

-Visit "virtualbhakti.netlify.app" to see the demo.
+Visit "virtualbhakti.netlify.app" to see the LIVE demo.